grave019/work-day-scheduler/README.md

 I also took advantage of moment.js web application building power. you can visit the website at the following link. https://momentjs.com/docs/

+I also used bootstrap to align the page correctly.
+The following link can be used to help style your page in the future. https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css

 Thank you for taking the time to look through my readme file and look at my work day planner.